thoslin/UnofficialLTTNotifierExtension/README.md

 ## What are the key differences between this and Colonel_Mortis' Unofficial LTT Notifier?

 Here are some of the differences:
-* We've updated the TimeAgo plugin to the latest version
+* We've updated the TimeAgo plugin to the latest version (v1.5.2 to v1.6.3)
-* We've updated to the latest version of FontAwesome
+* We've updated to the latest version of FontAwesome (v4.2.0 to v5.6.0)
-* We've updated to the latest version of jQuery
+* We've updated to the latest version of jQuery (v2.2.1 to v3.3.1)
-* This extension is compatible with Modern Web Browsers like FireFox 60+ since it was re-designed for it.
+* This extension is compatible with Modern Web Browsers like FireFox 60+ and Chromium since it was re-designed for it.
+Mortis' extension is now EOL whilst this is supported

 ## Join Our Extension's Gitter.
 Want to talk to us?